ultimate271/notes/sanderson/mistbornTFE02.07.md

 suppose—but they tend to be rather crude people.
 Our dear Hammond is something of an exception to that rule.”

+#### About Tin, the opposite of Pewter, and it's sensory enhancing abilities
 “So, what does the other internal physical metal do?”

 “Try it and see.”